brockhager/neuroswarm/wiki/New-Users/New-User-Guide.md

 - A modern web browser (Chrome, Firefox, Safari, or Edge)

 ## Getting Started
-- Download the latest ns-node binary for your OS from [GitHub Releases](https://github.com/brockhager/neuro-infra/releases)
+- Download the latest ns-node binary for your OS from [Releases](/neuroswarm/wiki/Releases.md)
 - Extract the binary (if zipped)
 - Run the binary: `./ns-node` (Linux/macOS) or `ns-node.exe` (Windows)
 - Open your browser and visit `http://localhost:3000`